Topics on this page:

 - Obtain a certified original document or a certified copy from the issuing U.S. federal agency.
 To be certified, the document must have the seal and authorized signature of the issuing department.

-- The document then must be mailed or personally delivered to the U.S. Department of State Authentications Office in Washington, D.C. for an authentication or an apostille.
-For cost, requirements and address, please see below.
+- For authentication or an apostille, the document then must be mailed or personally delivered to the U.S. Department of State Authentications Office in Washington, D.C..
+For cost, requirements, and address, please see below.

 - If the document requires an apostille, this is the last step.
 For federally-issued documents, the U.S. Department of State Authentication Office issues an apostille and the document is now ready to be used in foreign jurisdictions.